flir-cx/flir-yocto-documentation/rndis.md

 #### Host computer ip setup

-When _unlocker_ file has been installed, it should now be possible to login to the device using ssh.<br>
+When _unlocker_ file has been installed, it should now be possible to login as _root_ to the device using ssh.<br>
 First, we need to establish a ip network to the camera device also on the host side.<br>
 For linux hosts, better run host command _dmesg_ to check that a RNDIS device is registered.<br>
 (usb0 should be the interface name on ubuntu/linuxmint.
 Other linux distributions might give another name to the usb network adapter.)<br>